Partisan Disruptor FRT Review: The Best Forced Reset Trigger for 2026

 - →$299 Price Point: Undercuts competitors significantly, though the semi-auto trigger feel is a trade-off

-- →Legal Status: FRTs are federally legal following the May 2025 DOJ settlement, though 15 states have restrictions
+- →Legal Status: Eligible FRTs are covered by the May 2025 DOJ settlement at the federal level, but state restrictions still apply

 Disclosure: We purchased this trigger with our own money at full retail price.
 We have no relationship with Partisan Triggers and received no compensation for this review.